-The reader will note that this algorithm is much more similar to the von Haefen et al. algorithm than the algorithm in Section 4.2, which combines enumeration of choice alternatives with numerical bisection over the λ -space.
-The only difference is that while this algorithm employs bisection over the λ -space, the von Haefen et al. algorithm employs bisection over the consumption space.
-Thus, one can expect both the algorithms to provide similar computational performance.
+The reader will note that this algorithm is much more similar to the von Haefen et al. algorithm than the algorithm in Section 4.2 which combines enumeration of choice alternatives with numerical bisection over the $\lambda$ -space.
+The only difference is that while this algorithm employs bisection over the $\lambda$ -space, the von Haefen et al. algorithm employs bisection over the consumption space.
+Thus, one can expect both the algorithms to be computationally equivalent (i.e., provide similar computational performance).

-4.4 Generalization of the Forecasting Algorithms for other KKT Demand Model Systems
+4.4 Generalization of the Forecasting Algorithms for other KT Demand Model Systems

-The algorithms developed above are tailored to the MDCEV model.
-However, similar properties as in Section 3 can be derived, and similar forecasting algorithms can be developed for other KKT demand model systems in the literature with non-linear and additively separable utility functions.
-Specifically, the basic algorithmic approach remains the same, except that some modifications may be needed depending on the form of the utility function employed in different KKT demand systems, as discussed below.
+The algorithms developed in this section are tailored to the MDCEV model.
+However, similar properties as in Section 3 can be derived, and similar forecasting algorithms can be developed for other KT demand model systems in the literature with additively separable utility functions.
+Specifically, the basic algorithmic approach remains the same, except that some modifications may be needed depending on the form of the utility function employed in different KT demand systems, as discussed below.

-• In step 1 of both the algorithms, all the K available alternatives have to be arranged in the descending order based on their price-normalized marginal utility value at zero consumption.
-In fact, a general property of most KT demand systems used in the literature (with additively separable utility functions) is that the price-normalized marginal utility at zero consumption of a chosen alternative is always greater than that of a non-chosen alternative.
-This property can be proved for different forms of additively separable utility functions used in the literature by following the proof of property 1 in Section 3.1.

-- Similar to the above modification, in all other steps of both the algorithms, replace the pricenormalized baseline utility with the corresponding price-normalized marginal utility measure at zero consumption. - Similarly, for the algorithms in Section 4.1 and 4.3.1 for γ -profile utility functions, the analytic formula for Lagrange multiplier (λ) will depend on the form of the utility function.
+- In step 1 of both the algorithms, all the K available alternatives have to be arranged in the descending order based on their marginal utility value at zero consumption.
+For the MDCEV model, marginal utility at zero consumption happens to be the price-normalized baseline utility.
+In fact, a general property of most KT demand systems used in the literature (with additively separable utility functions) is that the marginal utility at zero consumption of a chosen alternative is always greater than that of a non-chosen alternative.
+This property can be proved for different forms of additively separable utility functions used in the literature by following the proof of property 1 in Section 3.1. - Similar to the above modification, in all other steps of both the algorithms, replace the pricenormalized baseline utility with the corresponding marginal utility measure at zero consumption. - Similarly, for the algorithms in Section 4.1 and 4.3.1 for $\gamma$ -profile utility functions, the analytic formula for Lagrange multiplier ( $\lambda$ ) will depend on the form of the utility function.
 The formulae for optimal consumptions (conditional on the knowledge of the consumed alternatives) will also depend on the form of the utility function.
-These formulae can be derived in a straightforward fashion following the discourse in Section 3.
+These formulae can be derived in a straight forward fashion following the discourse in Section 3.

-In summary, the proposed algorithms are fairly generic in their approach and can be easily modified to be used with different forms of non-linear and additively separable utility functions.
+In summary, the proposed algorithms are fairly generic in their approach, and can be easily modified to be used with different forms of additively separable utility functions.